-|Amateur radio band||Section of band where RTTY transmissions can be found.|
+|Amateur radio band||Frequencies where RTTY transmissions can be found.|

-|160 metres||There is little RTTY activity on this band, but what little there is can usually be found between 1.800 and 1.820 MHz, although in many countries the bottom end of the band is 1810 kHz.
+|160 metres||There is little RTTY activity on this band, but what little there is can usually be found on frequencies between 1.800 and 1.820 MHz, although in many countries the bottom end of the band is 1810 kHz.
 It is also necessary to avoid the CW DX window between 1.830 and 1.840 MHz.|

-|80 metres||RTTY operation is typically found between about 3.58 and 3.65 MHz although there are variations for some countries including Japan.|
+|80 metres||RTTY operation is typically found on frequencies between about 3.58 and 3.65 MHz although there are variations for some countries including Japan.|

 |40 metres||RTTY allocations for 40 metres vary greatly around the world in view of the different amateur radio band allocations.
 In the USA, RTTY is permitted between 7000 and 7150, although most US activity is between 7080 and 7100.
 DX activity is often found between 7020 and 7040.|

-|30 metres||In view of the restrictions of the band, what activity there is can be found between 10.110 and 10.150 MHz.|
+|30 metres||In view of the restrictions of the band, what activity there is can be found between frequencies of 10.110 and 10.150 MHz.|

-|20 metres||On the 20 metre ham radio band, RTTY activity can be found at the top end of the Morse or CW section of the band between 14.080 and 14.099 MHz.
+|20 metres||On the 20 metre ham radio band, RTTY activity can be found at the top end of the Morse or CW section of the band between frequencies of 14.080 and 14.099 MHz.
 However great care must be exercised when operating at the top end of this section to ensure that no interference is caused to the beacons on 14.100 MHz.
 It is wise to leave a good margin to ensure that sidebands, etc do not spread onto this frequency.|

-|15 metres||On the fifteen metre amateur radio band the RTTY activity can be found between 21.080 and 21.100 MHz.|
+|15 metres||On the fifteen metre amateur radio band the RTTY activity can be found on frequencies between 21.080 and 21.100 MHz.|

 |10 metres||Although the ten metre amateur radio band is much wider than any of the other HF bands, the amount of the band in which RTTY transmissions can be found is limited to 28.080 to 28.100 MHz.
 However this is quite adequate in view of the level of traffic that is found.|